Aids and modifications

 Hearing aids are considered an ‘artificial aid’ and as such workers can make claims for replacement hearing aids, batteries and maintenance for life.

-Batteries and maintenance are to be provided by SIRA-approved hearing service providers, and the worker will be required to sign and date any invoices submitted.
+Batteries and maintenance are to be provided by SIRA-approved hearing service providers.

-Claims for replacement hearing aids are to be determined within 21 days.
+Claims for replacement hearing aids are to be determined within 21 days of receipt of the claim.

 Lifetime entitlement to aids and modifications